kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 ### Known issues

 Kiali is not accessible after installation when enabled as part of the Installer configuration.
 It should be accessible on Minikube at `https://kiali.kyma.local`.
-As a workaround prefix the hosts attribute in kiali-virtualservice resource with "kiali":
+To access it this way, use the workaround for now and add the `kiali` prefix to the **hosts** attribute in the `kiali-virtualservice` resource:
 ```
 kubectl -n istio-system edit virtualservices kiali-virtualservice
 ```